 The Ultimate FAQ Guide to Evaporative Desalination

 Long before the invention of membrane-based desalination, ancient humans in water-deprived regions mainly relied on evaporative desalination for freshwater.
 Improvements were made and gradually evaporative desalination became more productive and power-efficient.
 With evaporative desalination plants, communities and industries in water-scarce regions can now access fresh potable water easily.
-This article explores evaporative desalination and its efforts in tackling freshwater shortages.
+This article explores desalination by evaporation and its efforts in tackling freshwater shortages.

 - What is Desalination?